 My father: Well, he had run away from home.
 We didn't know where he was until recently.

-And so my first conversation with my father in almost eleven years kept being interrupted by two complete strangers who had invited themselves into our living room.
+And so my first conversation with my father in almost twelve years kept being interrupted by two complete strangers who had invited themselves into our living room.
 Somehow I managed to ignore their presence.
 Perhaps it was because I was more overwhelmed by seeing my family again after so many years.

 Once the men in olive-green uniforms had left, after about two hours, I asked my dad, “Who the heck were those guys?”